 Employees shouldn’t be subjected to any detriment by refusing or proposing to refuse to sign an opt-out agreement.
 If an employee was dismissed because they refused to sign an opt-out clause, this could be seen as automatically unfair dismissal (which they do not need two years service to claim).

 The number of hours employees work per week can be averaged by an employer over the applicable 17/26 reference week period, rather than measured in one week.
 However, with the daily and weekly rest breaks and the opt-out above included, the maximum in any week an employee should work is 78 hours.

 If a worker agrees to opt-out voluntarily, this may solve any problems caused by the ruling – as long as their working hours are accurately recorded over the applicable ‘reference’ period.

 Breaches of the 48-hour limit are dealt with by the Health and Safety Executive (i.e. a prosecution and/or a fine for the employer, but not compensation for the worker).

 More information on what else is and isn’t included when calculating the ‘working week’ is available here.

-Including travel time may leave workers without an 11 hour rest break between shifts, which they are entitled to under Working Time legislation (unless they work in an industry that is exempt from the need for these rest breaks – see details here), which may drive up costs to accommodate/cover work during the rest periods.
+Including travel time may leave workers without an 11 hour rest break between shifts, which they’re entitled to under Working Time legislation (unless they work in an industry that is exempt from the need for these rest breaks [see details here]), which may drive up costs to accommodate/cover work during the rest periods.

-It is not clear whether this ruling also applies where an employer has several offices or locations and a worker is not allocated to any of them, but visits many of them separately on their first/last journey.
+It’s not clear whether this ruling also applies where an employer has several offices or locations and a worker isn’t allocated to any of them, but visits many of them separately on their first/last journey.
 This may be seen as ‘normal’ commute time.